MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-tracker.md

 The following filters are included in reports.

--   Billing country/region.
+- **Billing country/region**.

--   User country/region.
+- **User country/region**.

--   PI type, card type.
-This includes credit card and types of credit card as the sub-filter.
+- **PI type, card type**: Includes sub-filter for credit card and types of credit card.

--   Product type, category, name.
-Merchants can filter at different levels of the product filter tree.
+- **Product type, category, name**: Filter at different levels of the product filter tree.

--   Date range.
-Merchants can use the slider or date picker to set the date range.
+- **Date range**: Adjust the slider or date picker to set the date range.

--   Label, fraud identifier.
-Merchants can filter by fraud label and non-fraud.
-The fraud label may include chargebacks, refunds, and other labels provided by the merchant.
+- **Label, fraud identifier**: Filter by fraud label and non-fraud.
+The fraud label may include chargebacks, refunds, and other labels previously provided.

--   Measurement unit.
-Merchants can show the report by count or amount.
+- **Measurement unit**: Display the report by count or amount.

 ### Hidden filter pane

+The following filters are included in the filter pane on the right side of the screen.
+The filter pane can be hidden if necessary.

--   Assessment type.
-Merchants can filter by evaluate or protect type.
+- **Assessment type**: Filter by evaluate or protect type.

--   Merchant final decision: Merchants can filter by the purchase status decision they provided.
+- **Merchant final decision**: Filter by the purchase status decision previously provided.

--   Bank decision.
-Merchants can filter by the bank decision they provided.
+- **Bank decision**: Filter by the bank decision provided.

--   Policy applied.
-Merchants can filter by rule/policy triggered transactions.
+- **Policy applied**:  Filter by rule/policy triggered transactions.

--   Recurring flag.
-This indicates if transactions are recurrent or not.
+- **Recurring flag**: Indicates whether transactions are recurrent.

--   Over zero-dollar flag.
-This indicates if the purchase is not free.
+- **Over zero-dollar flag**: Indicates if the purchase is not free.

--   Confirmed fraud type.
-The confirmed fraud type includes chargeback, refund, merchant true reject, and purchase status
+- **Confirmed fraud type**: Includes chargeback, refund, merchant true reject, and purchase status.

--   Confirmed non-fraud type.
-The confirmed non-fraud type includes bank approved and merchant approved.
+- **Confirmed non-fraud type**: Includes bank approved and merchant approved.